nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Pros:

 * Cross platform
-* Integrated with majority of Google’s app such as Gmail
+* Integrated with majority of Google's app such as Gmail
-* Able to compare friends’ calendar with yours to find common free slots
+* Able to compare friends' calendar with yours to find common free slots
 * Able to share calendar to others to view
-* Able to send a daily reminder email of today’s agenda (due tasks) at 5AM
+* Able to send a daily reminder email of today's agenda (due tasks) at 5AM

 Cons: